glued/yokai/readme.md

 ```

 After a `.yokairc` is created, you can deploy given that Azure is setup correctly via `yokai deploy-azure [folder]`
 so, if your compiled build folder is `www` it would be `yokai deploy-azure www`

+If no azure container is specified one will be created in the root via `$root`

+You can remove a container with `teardown-azure [container]`

 Here is a [guide to configure Azure blob storage and CDN](azure.md)